top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/20_autonomy_overview.md

 ### Raw Data Processing {#data-processing}

 The raw data that is input from a sensor needs to be  processed in order to become useful and even understandandable to a human.

 First, **calibration** is usually required to convert convert units, for example from a voltage to a physical quantity.
 As a simple example consider a thermometer, which measures temperature via an expanding liquid (usually mercury).
 The calibration is the known mapping from amount of expansion of liquid to temperature.
 In this case it is a linear mapping and is used to put the markings on the thermometer that make it useful as a sensor.

 We will distiguish between two fundamentally types of calibrations.

-\begin{definition}[Intrinsic Calibration]{def:intrinsic-calibration}
+\begin{definition}[Intrinsic Calibration]\label{def:intrinsic-calibration}
 An *intrinsic calibration* is required to determine sensor-specific paramaters that are internal to a specific sensor.
 \end{definition}

-\begin{definition}[Extrinsic Calibration]{def:extrinsic-calibration}
+\begin{definition}[Extrinsic Calibration]\label{def:extrinsic-calibration}
 An *extrinsic calibration* is required to determine the external configuration of the sensor with respect to some reference frame.
 \end{definition}